 The business needed to do better by its most valuable customers.
 At the same time, the team couldn't sustain the volume at a single tier.
 Both problems pointed to the same fix.

 I designed and implemented a three-tier delivery model — low, medium and high touch.
-This wasn't just a process change.
 Getting it to stick was as much about the team as the process.
 Presented to the CEO, approved, and rolled out globally department by department.

 Retention was in the low 80s.
-With a team of 7 managing over 400 customers across diverse sectors, the problem wasn't capacity.
+With a team of 7 managing over 400 customers across diverse sectors.
 Nobody had properly listened to what customers were experiencing and done something visible about it.

 I started with a structured audit and direct conversations with a sample of the base.
 Categorised what I heard.
 Prioritised by commercial impact.
 Re-designed the engagement programme through a tiered structure to ensure customers received value.
 Within 12 months: retention moved from the low 80s to 90%.
 CSAT from 6.5 to 8.3. £1M expansion revenue from the same customer base.